LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 }
 ```

 Each tenant's configuration may define multiple storageProviders.
-The default is assumed, unless specified with the `X-FHIR-BULKDATA-PROVIDER` and `X-FHIR-BULKDATA-OUTCOME`.
+The default is assumed, unless specified with the `X-FHIR-BULKDATA-PROVIDER` and `X-FHIR-BULKDATA-PROVIDER-OUTCOME`.
 Each tenant's configuration may mix the different providers, however each provider is only of a single type.
 For instance, `minio` is `aws-s3` and `default` is `file`.
 Note, type `http` is only applicable to `$import` operations.
 Export is only supported with s3 and file.

 To use Amazon S3 bucket for exporting, please set `accessKeyId` to S3 access key, and set `secretAccessKey` to the S3 secret key, and the auth type to `hmac`.